 And 2666 really is a cemetery of sorts and one that inters all the creepiness of something crawling beneath the eyelid of its many corpses.

 The Part About the Crimes, longest of its five parts, is also the heaviest.
-Roughly half of its pages detail, in bare crime report language, the rape, strangulation and death of nearly 300 women.
+Roughly half of its pages detail, in bare language of crime reports, the rape, strangulation and death of nearly 300 women.
 It isn’t sensationalized.
 It isn’t sexualized.
 It isn’t misogyny in print.
 It just is.

 The violence becomes staggering because it doesn’t seem like so much at first.
 Bolaño wrote the descriptions into the storyline as a smattering, and at first it seems like a few examples to highlight a point, that extra detail that makes the violence more real.
 We think these reports will drop off before long, and we’re galled that they never do.
 Right up until the end we read that dry, matter of fact prose of crime reports, fluffed out only rarely with the highly personalized flourish of the individual detective who wrote it up.
 It feels like too much, like a suffocation.